kubevirt/kubevirt/docs/devel/networking.md

 On the `KUBEVIRT_PREINBOUND` chain, packets will be DNAT'ed (have their destination address changed) to the IP address of the VM - e.g. `10.11.12.2`.
-This can be subject to a whitelist of ports (if one was provided by the user, in the masquerade interface specification) or simply have all ports accepted - when the port configuration is omitted.
+This can be subject to an allowlist of ports (if one was provided by the user, in the masquerade interface specification) or simply have all ports accepted - when the port configuration is omitted.